 The types of pumps that are used for solution metering in slot die systems can generally be broken down into two types of displacement pumps:

 - Peristaltic pumps, where the volume of a container of solution is reduced causing the solution to be displaced

 - Rotary pumps, in which a rotating element transfers solution from one side of the pump housing to the other

-Figure 2 shows simplified versions of a peristaltic pump (syringe pump) and rotary pump (rotary lobe pump), and how solution is displaced.
+The figure below shows simplified versions of a peristaltic pump (syringe pump) and rotary pump (rotary lobe pump), and how solution is displaced.

 For small volume and low flow rates often seen in laboratory testing, simple peristaltic pumps (such as syringe pumps) are suitable.
 In these metering systems, a piston or plunger is used to displace the solution.
-The rate at which the solution enters the slot-die system is dependent upon the rate at which the piston moves, and the diameter of the piston.
+The rate at which the solution enters the slot die system is dependent upon the rate at which the piston moves, and the diameter of the piston.